📝 TL;DR

 🔧 How It’s Done

-- Create a gallery and set up your filter inputs (e.g., text input, dropdown, or combo box).
+- Create a gallery and set up your filter inputs (e.g., text input, dropdown, combo box).

 🎉 Result

 When the filter input is empty, the gallery will show all items.
-If an input is provided, the gallery will filter based on the specified condition.
+If the input is provided, the gallery will filter based on the specified condition.

 🌟 Key Advantages